 Configure TLS to deprioritize CBC ciphers.
-Attacker can’t force the use of CBC cipher.
-Attacker can only initiate the attack with a client or server that normally negotiates a CBC cipher.
+The attacker can’t force the use of a CBC cipher, but can only initiate the attack with a client or server that normally negotiates a CBC cipher.
 Only use this workaround if you’re unable to disable support for CBC encryption ciphers.

 DigiCert is the world's leading provider of scalable TLS/SSL, IoT and PKI solutions for identity and encryption.
 The most innovative companies, including 89% of the Fortune 500 and 97 of the 100 top global banks, choose DigiCert for its expertise in identity and encryption for web servers and Internet of Things devices.
 DigiCert supports TLS and other digital certificates for PKI deployments at any scale through its certificate lifecycle management solution, CertCentral®.
 The company is recognized for its enterprise-grade certificate management platform, fast and knowledgeable customer support, and market-leading security solutions.
 For the latest DigiCert news and updates, visit digicert.com or follow @digicert.

 ©2020 DigiCert, Inc. All rights reserved.
 DigiCert, its logo and CertCentral are registered trademarks of DigiCert, Inc. Norton and the Checkmark Logo are trademarks of NortonLifeLock Inc. used under license.
 Other names may be trademarks of their respective owners.